Module refinery.lib.scripts.js.deobfuscation.stringarray

 """

-Walk the entire AST to find all function declarations that forward to the accessor with a
+Walk the entire AST to find all function declarations that forward to any of the given accessor

-constant offset.
-Unlike `_collect_iife_wrappers`, this finds wrappers at any nesting level
+functions with a constant offset.
+Unlike `_collect_iife_wrappers`, this finds wrappers at any

 """